yogurt-foundation/yogurt-css-documentation/src/font-weight.md

 ## Font Style

-Utility for sets the font weight.
+Utilities for sets the font weight.

 ### Class